Bostigger/php-dsa/README.md

 - Pattern Searching

 ## Usage
-Each data structure and algorithm is contained in its own directory, complete with a README that provides an overview, complexity analysis, and usage examples.
+Each data structure and algorithm is contained in its own directory

 To use this repository, clone it locally and navigate to the directory of the data structure or algorithm you're interested in.
-Sample code can be run directly if [Programming Language] is installed on your system.
+Sample code can be run directly if [PHP] is installed on your system.

 ```bash
 git clone git@github.com:Bostigger/php-dsa.git